10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 }
 ```

-Finally, save the added animal to the file.
+## save the added animal to the `animals.json` file.

-Start by adding two variables to the top of the `run` function.
+In your `index.js` file, start by adding two variables to the top of the `run` function.
+One variable will hold a boolean value that acts as a toggle.
+The other variable will hold an array of the updated or created animals

 ```js
 // index.js